meleongg/Quizolingo/README.md

 want to create a Java application to keep track of my learning for me.
 I hope to never have to worry about running out of paper space ever again!

+## User Stories
+1. As a user, I want to be able to create a new language folder and add it to a list of existing language folders
+2. As a user, I want to be able to select a language folder and add a new flashcard to it
+3. As a user, I want to be able to select a language folder and remove a flashcard from it
+4. As a user, I want to be able to select a language folder and view a list of flashcards in that folder